cosmos/cosmos-sdk/x/ibc/applications/transfer/spec/01_concepts.md

 ::: tip
  From a chain's perspective, the IBC protocol doesn't know the topology of the network (i.e connections between chains and identifier names between them).
-The proposed solution only works if the identifiers have consistent names between the chains (eg: ).
+The proposed solution only works if the identifiers have consistent names between the chains.
 Because of this, it is strongly recommended to use a relayer service instead.
 :::

 1. Query the full denomination trace.